 The southern states, on the other hand, believed that individual states had the right to decide whether slavery should be legal or not.
 In 1861, the states of the South, fearing the domination of the North and the Republican candidate for President Abraham Lincoln, separated from the Union and formed the separatist Confederate States of America.

 These events provoked the American Civil War.
 To date, it is the bloodiest conflict on American soil, with more than 200,000 killed in combat and a total of deaths exceeding 600,000.
 In 1865, Union forces prevailed, thus consolidating the authority of the federal government over the states.
 The federal government then launched a complex process of rehabilitation and re-assimilation of the Confederation, a period known as Reconstruction.
 Slavery was abolished by the constitutional amendment, but former slaves and their descendants were to remain an economic and social subclass, particularly in the South.

-USA universities established themselves as the most prestigious academic institutions in the world, thanks to the generous assistance of the federal government in the form of GI Bill, followed by massive investments in research and development by the military-industrial complex, and later, Education Higher.
+USA universities established themselves as the most prestigious academic institutions in the world, thanks to the generous assistance of the federal government in the form of the GI Bill, followed by massive investments in research and development by the military-industrial complex, and later, Education Higher.
 Act.
 Today, USA universities.
-They are only rival with a handful of universities in the United Kingdom, continental Europe and Asia.
-You can easily apply in any university, for student visa USA.
+They are only rivals with a handful of universities in the United Kingdom, continental Europe, and Asia.
+You can easily apply to any university, for student visa USA.

 Culture of USA for Pakistani Bangladeshi Indian and other nationality Students